Manifesto Poetico

 Contemporary Commedia dell’Arte

-For me, the guiding path is the one that connects with the essence where the spirit of life’s celebration resides.
-Commedia dell’Arte is the effect of that cause.
-And alongside with a central theme in human existence: the tension between life and death.
+For us / Manifesto Poetico, the guiding path is the one that connects with the essence where the spirit of life’s celebration resides.
+Commedia dell’Arte is the manifestation of that spirit.
+And underpinning this is a central theme in human existence: the tension between life and death.
 The space where we connect with our dreams, intuitions and ourselves.

 The mask is a portal that helps us to go beyond the past and the future.
-It keep us in the here and now providing a unique occasion to connect with the pure state of our emotions.
+It keeps us in the here and now, providing a unique occasion to connect with the pure state of our emotions.

-The mask is an invitation to contemplate from another state of consciousness, basis of storytelling and emotional communication.
+The mask is an invitation to contemplate, from another state of consciousness, a new basis of storytelling and emotional communication.

 MOLDIV-001.jpg